jnozzi/cocoadev.com/markdown/LocalizationTips.md

 ----

-I have a General/NSDictionary(read from the web in the form of <file>.xml) which includes several strings, e.g. "Welcome", "This version", etc.
+I have a NSDictionary(read from the web in the form of <file>.xml) which includes several strings, e.g. "Welcome", "This version", etc.

-If I would like to have localized strings in this General/NSDictionary and read them out in the language selected as System default.
+If I would like to have localized strings in this NSDictionary and read them out in the language selected as System default.
 Should I create an Array inside named English.lproj, French.lproj, etc. or something completely else?

 ----

-Why not have an General/NSDictionary enclosing localized General/NSDictionaries?
+Why not have an NSDictionary enclosing localized NSDictionaries?

-    General/mydict objectForKey:@"English"] objectForKey:@"Welcome"]
+    mydict objectForKey:@"English"] objectForKey:@"Welcome"]

 ----